Online Somatic & Mind-Body Therapy

 Guided Focusing (felt sense)

 This approach involves reflecting on body-sensations and images, which research shows facilitates effective therapy.
 As we raise your awareness of your inner sensations, you will become more able to notice and effectively respond to your emotions and needs.
+This approach can integrate well with parts work and creative modalities.

 Trauma-informed, neurodivergent-friendly psychoeducation